 Associate Professor, Music History

 Office Address: Belk 308E

 Selected Publications and Presentations:

-Her current research interests are female composers with specific focus on the works of Pulitzer Prize winner, Jennifer Higdon; a book on Higdon is scheduled for publication in August 2017 with McFarland Press.
-Reitz has presented her findings at the College Music Society National Conference, the 19th Century Studies Association, the International Festival of Women Composers, and has been published in the Grove Music Online (GMO), Grove Dictionary of American Music, The American Music Teacher, The Journal of Library Administration, and International Alliance for Women in Music Journal.
-At the present time, she is serving on the Board of Directors for the 19th Century Studies Association, served as local arrangements chair for their 2012 conference in Asheville, NC, and is currently the chair of their publicity committee.
+Her research interests are primarily female composers/musicians with focus on the works of Pulitzer Prize winner, Jennifer Higdon; a book on Higdon is scheduled for publication in August 2017 with McFarland Press.
+Reitz has presented her findings at the College Music Society International and National Conferences, the 19th Century Studies Association's Conferences, the International Festival of Women Composers, and has been published in the Grove Music Online (GMO), Grove Dictionary of American Music, The American Music Teacher, The Journal of Library Administration, and International Alliance for Women in Music Journal.
+She has served two terms on the Board of Directors for the 19th Century Studies Association, served as local arrangements chair for their 2012 conference in Asheville, NC, and is currently the chair of their publicity committee.

 Her students have presented their research at the Undergrad Expo, the WCU Gender Conference, and at peer-reviewed conferences including the National Conferences on Undergraduate Research (NCUR) and the Nineteenth Century Studies Association.